murtukov/GraphQLBundle/docs/Intro.md

 Available type formats
 ---------------------
-There are several ways to define your GraphQL types: you can use YAML, Annotations or GraphQL SDL.
+There are several ways to define your GraphQL types: you can use YAML, Annotations or GraphQL SDL, each of which has its pros and cons.

+- Write about differences in readability
+- Then write about additional features, that each way has (builders, validation, argument transformer)

 and since all of them are used to generate